amd/ryzen-ai-documentation/docs/hybrid_oga.rst

 - NPU Drivers (version .237): Install according to the instructions https://ryzenai.docs.amd.com/en/latest/inst.html
 - RyzenAI 1.3 MSI installer
 - Hybrid LLM artifacts package: hybrid-llm-artifacts_1.3.0.zip
-- Linux machine with an AMD or Nvidia GPU (only required for the quantization process, when working with custom models)

 Setting performance mode (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~